jackwilsdon/seedvault-extractor/README.md

  * Additional debug output can be enabled by setting the `DEBUG` environment variable to `1`.
 Debug output may contain sensitive data!

 ## Building
-You can build the extractor by running `go build ./cmd/extract`.
+You can build the extractor by running `go build ./cmd/extract` (with Go 1.20).
 This will place a compiled `extract` binary in the working directory.